wangyoucao577/assets-uploader/README.md

         Github repo, e.g., 'wangyoucao577/assets-uploader'.
   -tag string
         Git tag to identify a Github Release in repo.
-  -draft bool
+  -releasename string
-        Upload asset to an existing draft release.
+        Upload an asset to the newest existing release by name.
   -token string
         Github token to make changes.
   -version